 Only a short jaunt from the sprawling city of Quito, Mindo simply feels like another world.
 You notice it quickly on the bus ride in as smoggy metropolis changes into misty covered mountains.
-Deep plunging canyons, covered in mossy trees which seem to blanket the entire landscape, dominate the area.
-Mindo is located in Ecuador’s cloud forest and it is quickly evident why, mystical clouds pass over the vegetation and suddenly your sense of sky and earth disappear melting into one tantalizing creation.
+Deep plunging canyons, covered in mossy trees blanket the entire landscape, dominate the area.
+Mindo is located in Ecuador’s cloud forest.
+Mystical clouds pass over the vegetation and suddenly your sense of sky and earth disappear melting into one tantalizing creation.

 Places to stay:

 Mindo is a small town offering a good selection of basic accommodations.
-If you are looking for something a with a little personality here are our favorite options:
+If you are looking for something with a little personality here are our favourite options:

 - La Casa de Cecilia: This rustic spot in the center of town offers backpackers the option of staying in staying in either dorms or privates.
 Basic accommodations with a spectacular setting, right next to the river bed and a short five minute walk from town.
 This place seems to be the main backpacker hub at the time and will give you the most social scene (though don’t expect much) in Mindo.

 - Birdwatchers House Lodge: Twenty minutes outside of town this place is for true twitchers.
 If you want to live smack dab in the middle of the clouds and dedicate your days to the birds (most likely this is why you’re here) then staying with owner Vinicio and his wealth of knowledge is a great option.